We are all Treaty people

 If your mom married a non-Indian and as a result was deleted from the long list of Indians prior to Sept.
 4 1951, you’re now eligible.

 If your dad is dead or alive, was not eligible to be an Indian and when he died, but should have been eligible but died before Sept.
 4 1951.

-If you were born on or after when your Indian mom and non-Indian dad (for example) got married.
-BUT if your parents married each other before April 17, 1985 or you were born before that date
+If you were born on the same day, or after your Indian mom and non-Indian dad (for example) got married, unless it was before April 17, 1985, or you were born before that date.

 If you adopted a kid on or before Sept.
 4, 1951 and your partner is not eligible to be an Indian on the day your kid was born or adopted, they can now be Indian.